 • Ngā Pou Hine reports:

-• Whenua and Te Ao Tūroa: Focusing on how wāhine Māori have been treated in relation to the land and their physical and metaphysical connections to it.
+• Land and climate - Whenua me Te Ao Tūroa: exploring how wāhine Māori have been treated in relation to the land their physical and physical connectedness.

 The Tendering and Evaluation Sub-Committee (TESCo) of the JRC invited researchers to apply to form research teams around one or more of the JRC’s Pou Hine Briefs in two Request for Tender (RFT) processes.
 The first closed in December 2022, and the second closed in March 2023.
-Research has commenced as of April 2023.
+Research commenced in April 2023.

 As the reports are published, we will update our website to provide links to the reports.